 Caplin Liberator is a commercial product that we sell, usually as part of a larger framework called Caplin Xaqua.
 Liberator was first developed in 2000 and has been used in many large deployments since then.

-A few years ago we decided to release Liberator FE, this is a free edition of Caplin Liberator.
+A few years ago we decided to release Liberator FE – a free edition of Caplin Liberator.

 So what can you do with Liberator FE?

 The short answer is ‘pretty much everything you can do with the commercial version’, but what is that and what are the differences?